Indian cuisine is known for its vivid flavours and colours.

-Most Indian restaurant diners are familiar with baltis, kormas, and jalfrezis.
+Most Indian and South Asian restaurant diners are familiar with baltis, kormas, and jalfrezis.
 But there are a host of unearthed gems on the menu which do not get the same attention.

 Herbivores, however, have known about these delicious dishes for a long time.

 Some would argue that vegetarian dishes are more authentic and traditional as examples of northern Indian and Pakistani cuisine.

 DESIblitz presents 7 Indian vegetarian curries you must eat.

 ‘Daal Makhni’ means ‘buttery lentils’.
 As such, it is known for its creamy consistency and rich texture due to being cooked with butter and sometimes finished with some cream.

 There are many types of lentils, and the type used in daal makhni is whole black lentil (urad dal).